talonhub/community/PRACTICES.md

 | MacOS   | \_mac   |
 | Linux   | \_linux |

-Consider looking at the [firefox implementation](./apps/firefox) for an example.
+Consider looking at the [Firefox implementation](./apps/firefox) for an example.

 # Generalizing Commands